 When roasting meat, the recipe may call for basting the roast while it cooks.
-Basting is a culinary technique for moistening the surface of roasting meat, poultry or other items, with pan drippings, stock, butter or some other liquid.
-In addition to contributing moisture, basting adds flavor (at least to the extent that the basting liquid is flavorful) to the surface of the meat.
+Basting is a culinary technique for moistening the surface of roasting meat, poultry, or other foods with pan drippings, stock, butter, or some other liquid.
+In addition to contributing moisture, basting adds flavor (as long as the basting liquid is flavorful) to the surface of the meat.

 If you choose to baste the meat, you can also choose which type of tool you'd like to baste with.
-Basting is usually accomplished by using a basting brush to apply the liquid to the meat.
-This is accomplished by dipping the brush into the liquid at the bottom of the pan and brushing it onto the meat.
+Basting is usually accomplished by using a basting brush to apply the liquid to the meat, dipping the brush into the drippings in the bottom of the roasting pan and then brushing it onto the meat.
 The brush allows you to cover a large surface area easily, but may not be the easiest utensil for "grabbing" the liquid from the pan.

-A basting bulb is another way of doing this.
+Using a basting bulb is another option.
 Like a large eyedropper, a basting bulb is perhaps more efficient than a brush at extracting the liquid from the bottom of the pan, but not necessarily better at redistributing it onto the surface of the meat.
 By squeezing the rubber bulb while the bottom of the tube is submerged in the drippings, the liquid is pulled into the basting bulb; a simple squeeze again will then release the liquid onto the roast, but, as it is liquid, it will roll off of the sides of the meat.

-Another theory around basting is that it hails from an era when pork was customarily cooked to a point that we now consider to be overcooked.
+One theory about basting is that it hails from an era when pork was customarily cooked to a point that we now consider to be overcooked.
 The resulting dry pork no doubt led many cooks to believe that they had to do anything in their power to preserve moistness.

 The reality, of course, is that spilling a bit of fat or liquid over the surface of the roast has no effect on the moistness of the interior.
-Truth be told, a careful cook can achieve fine results when roasting meats by selecting good cuts of meat with plenty of marbling, or when it comes to poultry, making sure the skin is dry and coated in fat.
+A careful cook can achieve fine results when roasting meats by selecting good cuts with plenty of marbling, or when it comes to poultry, making sure the skin is dry and coated in fat.
 Of course, the best way to ensure your roast isn't dried out is to cook to the proper temperature and no longer.